WendellXY/langcodec/README.md

 ## Error Handling

-All public APIs use the crate’s own `Error` enum, which provides meaningful variants for parsing, I/O, and format mismatches.
+All public APIs use the crate's own `Error` enum, which provides meaningful variants for parsing, I/O, and format mismatches.

 ---

 ## Extending

 Adding a new localization format?
 Implement the `Parser` trait for your format struct in `formats/`, and add `From`/`TryFrom` conversions to and from `Resource`.
 PRs welcome!

+---

+## Test Data

+Sample test files for all supported formats are located in `tests/data/lib/` and `tests/data/cli/` at the workspace root.
+Use these for development, testing, and examples.

 ---

 ## Contributing

 Contributions are welcome!
 Please open issues for bugs, suggestions, or new format support.
 See [CONTRIBUTING.md](CONTRIBUTING.md) (to be written) for guidelines.

 ---